pwittchen/learning-R/README.md

 "Hello World in R!"
 ```

-Next, you can place the following contents in `hello.sh` file:
+Now you can run the following command in terminal to execute the script:

-`Rscript ./hello.R`

-You can also execute this command from terminal, if you want.
-In both cases, it will execute R script.
+`./hello.R`

 IDE
 ---